SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/native-host/README.md

 It acknowledges an event only after the log record has been flushed to disk.
 It rotates at 10 MiB and retains three rotated files.

+## Supported Scope

+The supplied executable, PowerShell installer, registry path, ACLs, and log location target Windows 10 x64 and Microsoft Edge.
+Chrome, Brave, Firefox, Windows 11, and Linux native-messaging registration are not implemented or tested.
+Ubuntu is supported elsewhere in this repository only as the Wazuh manager.

 ## Build on Windows

 The repository includes `dist\navigation-host.exe` for the Windows x64 pilot.
 To reproduce it from source, install Go and run PowerShell: